andrewtryder/Wikipedia/README.md

 Example

     <me> wikipedia Germany
-    <bot> Germany :: Germany, officially the Federal Republic of Germany (German: Bundesrepublik Deutschland, pronounced ˈdɔʏtʃlant ), is a federal parliamentary republic in
+    <bot> Germany :: Germany, officially the Federal Republic of Germany (German: Bundesrepublik Deutschland, pronounced ˈdɔʏtʃlant ),
-                 west-central Europe.
-The country consists of 16 states, and its capital and largest city is Berlin.
-Germany covers an area of 357,021 square kilometres (137,847 sq mi) and has a largely temperate seasonal climate.
+    is a federal parliamentary republic in west-central Europe.
+The country consists of 16 states, and its capital and largest city is
+    Berlin.
+Germany covers an area of 357,021 square kilometres (137,847 sqmi) and has a largely temperate seasonal climate.
     With 81.8 million (7 more messages)